MAXGAMER532/MAXGAMER532.github.io/README.md

   <section class="section">
     <p>
-      The Elite Trio, founded in 2025, is dedicated to all those who love to wander far and wide.
+      Fashkala, founded in 2025, is dedicated to all those who love to wander far and wide.
       We invite you on a wholesome culinary adventure, where you’ll explore undiscovered gourmet experiences.
     </p>
     <p>